Melanie Bain (MNCS Accred)

 Be sure to go to your first session with realistic expectations.
 Therapy is not a quick fix for your problem, rather it is a process.
 With some effort on your part and a strong relationship with your therapist, counselling can be helpful and can assist in resolving problems.

-A sliding scale of £50 - £60 per session (reduced fees are available)
+A sliding scale of £55 - £65 per session depending on your financial status (reduced fees are available)

 People who know Melanie say,